Improving Clinical Practice with Patients who have Opioid Use Disorder (OUD)

 Joint Accreditation Statement

-American Academy of Addiction Psychiatry designates this performance improvement activity for a maximum of 20 AMA PRA Category 1 Credits™.
+American Academy of Addiction Psychiatry designates this PI CME activity for a maximum of 20 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Upon your completion of this PIP activity, you will receive an email supplying you with a certificate to personally document your credits.
 AAAP will retain the learner completion documentation for 6 years.
 For ABPN diplomates, AAAP will provide ABPN with a completion report.